Which plan offered full pardons to Southerners who pledged allegiance to the Union and acknowledged emancipation?

 Study for the AMSCO AP United States History Exam.
 Dive into flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

-The Proclamation of Amnesty, issued by President Abraham Lincoln in 1863, aimed to facilitate the reintegration of Southern states into the Union after the Civil War.
-This plan extended full pardons to Southerners who took an oath of allegiance to the Union and accepted the abolition of slavery.
-The intent was to promote reconciliation and encourage a rapid return to a functioning government in the South.
+The Proclamation of Amnesty, issued by President Abraham Lincoln in December 1863, outlined a plan to facilitate the reintegration of Southern states into the Union following the Civil War.
+Under this plan, full pardons were granted to Southerners who took an oath of allegiance to the Union and recognized the end of slavery through emancipation.
+This approach aimed to encourage reconciliation and restore the Southern states as quickly as possible.

 Subscribe